sharad4730/codechef-march-long-challenge-2019/README.md

 Chef wants to choose the groups in such a way that the total score is maximum possible.
 Since there may be many ways to form the groups that lead to the maximum total score, Chef wants to know just the size of the largest group and the size of the smallest group which could be formed while still maximising the total score.
 These sizes are independent - formally, they are the maximum and minimum size s of a group such that there is a way to form groups which maximises the total score and contains a group with size s.

+         Problem statement 3 :)

+          Chef Leonardo has a decimal integer N and a non-zero decimal digit d.
+N does not contain the digit zero; specifically,    N

+should always be treated as a decimal integer without leading zeroes.

+Chef likes d
+and does not like any other digit, so he decided to change N. He may apply the following operation any number of times (including zero): append the digit d to the decimal representation of N (d becomes the least significant digit of N), then remove one occurrence of one digit from the decimal representation of N

+.

+Chef has already changed a lot of numbers and he got bored.
+Now, he wants to know the smallest possible value of N which can be obtained by performing the operation described above.
+Can you help him?